ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 `nimble-mapping-mention-user` elements.
 This custom node will be added `before` the `autolink` mark to give the highest precedence to the `mention` node.

+If the user is no longer a valid user or the mapping elements were not yet updated but the markdown string stores a valid user URL that matches the pattern, then the `@mention` node will parse as an user ID, instead of an user name as they are not mapped with any mapping elements.

 #### 4. _Defining node in markdown serializer_:

 The rendered `@mention` node will be constructed into a markdown string by extracting the `mention-url` from